 Well, enough is enough.
 Last week I decided to take matters into my own hands, and recreate the pie I’d heard so much about.

-Nothing could have prepared me for this joy.
+I'm not exaggerating: nothing could have prepared me for the macaroni pie.
 To be honest, I wasn’t actually expecting to love these pies.
 To really love them.
 I think I was wary of getting my hopes up for an overhyped food (I’m looking at you, cronut).

 In fact, a macaroni pie is more even than the sum of its parts.
 The traditional hot water crust pastry, crisp and crumbly, is the perfect foil for those ooey-gooey innards.
 There’s something other-wordly about the way these things come together, so much so that it’s actually hard to articulate how great macaroni pies really are.

 Fortunately, you don’t need to take my word for it.
-With this recipe, you can experience the greatness of macaroni pies yourselves.
+With this recipe, you can experience macaroni pies for yourselves.

 Enjoy them hot or, for that bakery vibe, almost cooled with ketchup.
 I prefer the latter.